python/devguide/runtests.rst

 =======================

 .. note::
-    This document assumes you are working with Python 3.2 or higher.
+    This document assumes you are working from a checkout of Python.
 If you are not then some things presented here may not work as they may depend on new features not available in earlier versions of Python.